List of DC Comics characters: H: Lian Harper

-Lian Harper is a character appearing in American comics published by DC Comics.

-Lian is the daughter of superhero Arsenal and the assassin Cheshire.
+Lian Harper is the daughter of superhero Arsenal and the assassin Cheshire.
 She is killed in Justice League: Cry for Justice when Prometheus destroys Star City.
-Years after her death, Lian is resurrected in the DC Rebirth relaunch and depicted as Cheshire Cat, a thief and Catwoman's sidekick.
+Long after her death, Lian is resurrected in the DC Rebirth relaunch and depicted as Cheshire Cat, a thief and Catwoman's sidekick.

 Lian Harper in other media

 Lian Harper appears in Young Justice, voiced by Zehra Fazal.

+Harpi

+Harpi (Angelika Bal) is an archaeologist and the wife of Adonis Bal.
+They were excavating the Temple of Medusa when a ruby they removed set off a trap that injured them both.
+Mento saved Angelika and Adonis' lives.
+The two are transformed into Harpi and Gorgon, respectively resembling their namesakes Harpy and Gorgon.
+Harpi and Gorgon go on to join Mento's group, Hybrid.

+Harpy

+Harpy is the name of several characters appearing in American comic books published by DC Comics.

+Satan Circle member

+The second Harpy is a member of Satan Circle and the wife of Lucifer.

+Iris Phelios

+Iris Phelios is the girlfriend of Maxie Zeus and donned a winged costume to battle Batman in defense of Zeus.
+Iris Phelios first appeared in Batman #481 (July 1992) and was created by Doug Moench and Jim Aparo.

 Jay Harriman

-Jay Harriman is a character appearing in American comic books published by DC Comics.

 Jay Harriman is a member of the Sons of Liberty.
-He was among those killed by Agent Liberty after he learned from Superman that the Sons of Liberty killed Pete Ross' predecessor.
+He and the Sons of Liberty try to assassinate Pete Ross, but Superman reveals the conspiracy to Agent Liberty who killed Harriman and his followers.

-In the third volume of Black Lightning, Jay Harriman is reintroduced as an anti-metahuman councilman and the father of Tayler Harriman.
-Black Lightning confronts Harriman with his knowledge that Harriman made use of the Sons of Liberty and manipulated the Masters of Disaster.
-After Black Lightning leaves, Harriman calls up someone to hook him up with Tobias Whale.
+In "DC All In", the character is reintroduced as an anti-metahuman councilman and the father of Tyler Harriman.